Venue: Council Chamber, County Offices, Kendal

 To consider whether the press and public should be excluded from the meeting during consideration of any item on the agenda.

-RESOLVED, that the minutes of the previous meeting held on 18 November be agreed as an accurate record and signed by the Chair.
+RESOLVED, that the minutes of the meeting held on 22 September 2022 be signed by the Chair.

 STATEMENTS BY THE LEADER OF THE COUNCIL AND CABINET MEMBERS